How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

 The project scope statement is a detailed outline of your project boundaries and requirements.

-According to PMI, the statement includes four elements: high-level description, deliverables, acceptance criteria, and project exclusions.
+According to PMI, the statement describes high-level project information, deliverables, acceptance criteria, and project exclusions.

 In reality, the structure is flexible.
 You may highlight tasks, deadlines, budgets, RACI matrix, governance rules, team composition, and other elements.

-Using a project scope statement, your team can proceed to more extensive planning (defining low-level requirements and performing work breakdown structure).
-It is also a valuable point of reference when you tackle scope creep and manage change requests.
+Using a project scope statement, your team can proceed to more extensive planning, defining low-level requirements and planning schedule for each activity.
+By the way, this statement is also a valuable point of reference when you tackle scope creep and manage change requests.

 Example of a Project Scope Statement in Outsourcing